racquesta/sampleLesson/README.md

 ![03-NewSheetsFile](Images/03-NewSheetsFile.png)

+Students will want to click on the Title of the Spreadsheet currently reading `Untitled spreadsheet` and rename to a title of their chosing.
+Explain to student who are unfamilar with G Suite Applications that all changes are immediately saved.

-* The Script Editor is found by going to the `Tools` menu and choosing `Script Editor...`.
+The Script Editor is found by going to the `Tools` menu and choosing `Script Editor...`.

 ![03-FindingScriptEditor](Images/03-FindingScriptEditor.png)